Understanding LGBTQ+, same-sex attraction the first question you need to ask yourself is, “Are You Safe to Talk To?“

 Questioning Sex as Survival

-‘Well, is sex a survival requirement?
-Is it comparable to air, water, and food?’
+‘Well, is sex really a survival requirement?
+Is it comparable to air, water and food?’

 If you don’t have sex right here, right now, will you die?
 Of course not.
-However, the human race is designed to be sexual to survive as a race.
-The idea of the sexual drive being instinctive is essential for understanding our sexual natures.
+However, the human race is designed to be sexual in order to survive as a race.
+The idea of the sexual drive being instinctive is very important for understanding our sexual natures.

-Most of us desire sexual experiences, but as we add conflict to these sexual inclinations, it gets incredibly confusing.
+Most of us desire sexual experiences, but as we add conflict to these sexual inclinations it gets extremely confusing.
 The vast majority who experience same-sex attraction are confused by it and fear to talk about it.
 They wonder,

 ‘Why is this my experience?’.

 ‘I don’t want to choose this.
 What is wrong with me?’

 For almost all individuals in the LGBT community, they feel like ‘It chose me’, instead of them making a conscious choice to have the sexual orientation that they feel.